davetron5000/naildrivin5.com/_posts/2026-02-23-the-death-of-the-software-craftsman.md

 ## Ce n'est Pas un Griefpost

-I've been a professional software developer for 30 years, and this technology basically obviates a big chunk the skills I've developed.
+I've been a professional software developer for 30 years, and these AI code generation tools basically obviates a big chunk the skills I've developed.
 But I *like* using those skills.
 I like writing code.
 I like the process of building software.
 How do I navigate a world that no longer values that?

 I'm results-oriented and am good at communicating with non-programmers.
 I can manage teams and projects, and keep people focused on business outcomes.
-I don't get lost in the process despite enjoying it.
-But, my least happy professional eras were when I wasn't involved with code.
+These are all skills you need no matter how code is written.
+But my least happy professional eras were when I wasn't involved with code.

-Up until now, the never-ending need for programmers has given me a nice career.
+Up until now, the never-ending need for programmers has given me a nice career where I can balance all of this stuff.
 Thankfully, I'm on the tail end of that career.
 But I'm not retired yet.

 I see three paths in front of me: Hard Pass, All In, and Embrace Tradition.